 Therefore, we may need to seek permission from our lender in order to engage in some corporate actions.
-Our lender's interests may be different from ours and we cannot guarantee that we will be able to obtain our lender's permission when needed.
+Our lenders' interests may be different from ours and we cannot guarantee that we will be able to obtain our lender's permission when needed.
 This may limit our ability to pay dividends to you, finance our future operations, make acquisitions or pursue business opportunities.

-We cannot assure you that we will be able to refinance indebtedness incurred under our credit facility
+We cannot assure you that we will be able to refinance indebtedness incurred under our credit facilities

-We intend to finance our future vessel acquisitions initially with secured indebtedness drawn under our credit facility.
-While we intend to refinance amounts drawn under our credit facility with the net proceeds of future equity offerings, we cannot assure you that we will be able to do so on terms that are acceptable to us or at all.
-If we are not able to refinance these amounts with the net proceeds of equity offerings on terms acceptable to us or at all, we will have to dedicate a portion of our cash flow from operations to pay the principal and interest of this indebtedness.
+We intend to finance our future vessel acquisitions initially with secured indebtedness drawn under our credit facilities.
+While our current policy is to refinance amounts in excess of \$150.0 million drawn under our credit facilities with the net proceeds of future equity offerings, we cannot assure you that we will be able to do so on terms that are acceptable to us or at all.
+If we are not able to refinance these amounts with the net proceeds of equity offerings on terms acceptable to us or at all, we will have to dedicate a greater portion of our cash flow from operations to pay the principal and interest of this indebtedness than if we were able to refinance such amounts.
 If we are not able to satisfy these obligations, we may have to undertake alternative financing plans.
 The actual or perceived credit quality of our charterers, any defaults by them, and the market value of our fleet, among other things, may materially affect our ability to obtain alternative financing.
 In addition, debt service payments under our credit facility or alternative financing may limit funds otherwise available for working capital, capital expenditures and other purposes.
-If we are unable to meet our debt obligations, or if we otherwise default under our credit facility or an alternative financing arrangement, our lender could declare the debt, together with accrued interest and fees, to be immediately due and payable and foreclose on our fleet, which could result in the acceleration of other indebtedness that we may have at such time and the commencement of similar foreclosure proceedings by other lenders.
+If we are unable to meet our debt obligations, or if we otherwise default under our credit facilities or an alternative financing arrangement, our lenders could declare the debt, together with accrued interest and fees, to be immediately due and payable and foreclose on our fleet, which could result in the acceleration of other indebtedness that we may have at such time and the commencement of similar foreclosure proceedings by other lenders.